-Dr. Carmen Guerra is an Associate Professor of Medicine in the Division of General Internal Medicine at Penn's Perelman School of Medicine, and Associate Director of Diversity and Outreach at the Abramson Cancer Center.
-Her research interests focus on cancer screening and prevention, specifically colorectal, breast and cervical cancer and on better understanding and reducing cancer disparities across the entire spectrum of cancer – from screening to survivorship.
-Dr. Guerra is the founding director of the UPHS colorectal cancer screening navigation program and the UPHS Healthy Woman Program, which helps improve access to cancer screening tests for vulnerable populations.
+Dr. Carmen Guerra is an Associate Professor and Vice Chair of Diversity and Inclusion in the Department of Medicine and Associate Director of Diversity and Outreach at the Abramson Cancer Center at the Perelman School of Medicine.
+Dr. Guerra also serves at the Advisory Dean of Students in the Helen O. Dickens House at the Perelman School of Medicine.
+Her research interests focus on cancer screening and prevention and on better understanding and reducing cancer disparities across the entire spectrum of cancer – from screening to survivorship.
+Dr. Guerra is the founding co-director of the UPHS colorectal cancer screening navigation program and the Penn Breast Health Initiative/Healthy Woman Program, which help improve access to cancer screening tests for vulnerable populations.

 Dr. Guerra has received multiple NIH and RWJ grants to better understand the barriers to and develop and evaluate cancer screening navigation programs designed to overcome barriers to cancer screening in vulnerable populations.
 Dr. Guerra is the Board Scientific Officer for the American Cancer Society’s National Board of Directors, chairs the ACS Mission Outcomes Committee, is a member of the ACS Guidelines Development Committee and a member of the ACS National Advisory Council on Health Equity.
 For her work to help underserved patients, she received the prestigious St. George National Award from the ACS in 2017 and the Hospital of the University of Pennsylvania Patient Advocate Award in 2018.